 Handling Tough Questions

-What also came out of our observations were the fear of certain types of questions at interview.
+What also came out of our observations were the fear of certain types of questions at the interview.

 - The dreaded “strengths and weaknesses” question.